 Watering Your Lawn in Summer

 If the summer heat is making your lawn look brown instead of lush, it probably needs more water.
-Between you and Mother Nature, your lawn needs to get about 1 to 2 inches of rain per week depending on your grass type and climate.
-It's better to water your lawn twice a week and give it more water each time than it is to water less but more often.
+Between you and Mother Nature, your lawn needs to get about 1 to 2 inches of rain per week depending on your grass type, soil composition, and climate.
+It's better to water your lawn twice a week and give it more water each time than it is to water a lesser amount but more often.

 Your goal is to soak the soil to a depth of about 6 inches.
 You can use a rain gauge or an empty tuna can to measure the amount of water you give your lawn during the summer.
 An empty tuna can is about 1 inch tall.
 Set it in your lawn and when it's full, you're done watering.